amcdnl/ngrx-actions/README.md

 }
 ```

 And you can start using it in any component.
 It also works with feature stores too.
+Don't forget when you are writing tests to invoke the `ngrxSelect` function in your test runner.

 ## Common Questions
 - _What about composition?_ Well since it creates a normal reducer function, you can still use all the same composition fns you already use.